FODMAP Wraps with Chicken

 - Then you can start on grilling the chicken.
 Use a grill pan or grilling machine to cook the chicken.
 In the meantime, start on making the wraps.
 When the chicken is done, cut it into strips.

-- In a big bowl, combine the 150g of buckwheat flour with 400 ml of water.
+- In a big bowl, combine the 150g of buckwheat flour with 2 eggs, 400 ml of water and a little bit of oil.
 Use a mixer or whisk to mix it properly until there are no clumps left in the mixture.

 - Heat up a frying pan and sprinkle it with a little olive oil.
 Once the pan is hot, pour in a scoop of the wrap mixture.
 Enough to cover the whole bottom of the pan with a thin layer.
 Leave it to bake on medium heat.
 After about 2 minutes you will see the mixture starting to dry, once it looks dry enough, use a spatula to turn the wrap over.
 If you've done it right, the part that is now facing upwards looks nice and baked and might have a few brown spots.
 Let the wrap bake until the downside looks a little browned.
 You can check this by lifting up a side of the wrap in the pan.